 Check the Projector Source

-If you see a blue screen and/or "No Signal" message, verify that the proper input source is selected on the touchscreen or button panel.
-Touch the button for the Laptop source.
+If you see a blue screen and/or “No Signal” message, verify that the proper input source is selected on the touchscreen panel.
+Touch the Laptop source.
 If the Laptop source is already selected, select a different source (or Off, if no other source is available) and then select the Laptop source again.
 If this does not solve the problem when doing computer projection, make sure your laptop is configured to output compatible video.
-The native resolution of this projector is 1024 x 768.
+The native resolution of the projector is 1920 x 1200.
 For the best quality image, set your laptop to output video at this resolution, and (if you have the option) select 60 Hz as the refresh rate.
+Doing this helps to eliminate black bars, stretched images, or even the possibility of no slides showing up at all.
+Other resolutions may work, but if you experience problems try changing to the projector’s native resolution.

 Verify the Laptop is Outputting Video